X

 • Free plan restrictions

-Beautiful.ai focuses on making your slides look good automatically.
-The smart templates adjust your content as you add it, keeping everything balanced and well–designed without you having to manually position elements.
+Beautiful.ai focuses on making slides look good automatically.
+The smart layouts adjust as you add content, keeping everything balanced and well-designed without manual positioning.

-When you add an image or chart, the software automatically arranges other elements on the slide to maintain visual harmony.
-This helps avoid the common problem of cluttered, unbalanced slides that happen when you're placing items yourself.
+When you add an image or chart, the software auto-arranges other elements to maintain visual harmony.
+This avoids cluttered, unbalanced slides.

-Free plan available with limitations; paid plans start at $12/month with additional features and templates
+Beautiful.ai Pricing: Free plan available with limitations.
+Paid plans start at $12/month.

 Beautiful.ai vs PowerPoint